parsabsh/linux-notes/README.md

 ## Vim editor

+### introduction and installation

 Vim editor is among the best editors used in the command-line interface to open, edit and save files.
 Vim is the updated version of Vi editor that’s why vim is abbreviated as “Vi improved”.

 To install vim, enter `sudo apt install vim -y` in your terminal.
-Then to open a file use the following command:
+Then to open a file in vim, use the following command (It will create a file if it doesn't exist):

 ```bash
 vim file_name
 ```

-It will create a file if it doesn't exist.
+### Vim Modes

+Now you are in the vim environment.
+Vim has two modes:

+#### 1) Command Mode

+When you open any file with vim, you are in the command mode by default.
+In command mode, you can perform different tasks by using the commands for example to delete a line, to copy the line, and to navigate the cursor in any specified position of the file.
+If for any reason you are not in the command mode, simply press the `ESC` key, to enter in the command mode.

+**Crucial Note:** To save changes, just enter `:w` in command mode and to exit vim, enter `:q`.

+#### 2) Insert Mode

+To insert something, you have to choose the insert mode, for this purpose, simply press the `i` key to enter the insert mode.
+In this mode, you can write anything and can add anything to the file.
+Once you are done by inserting, press `ESC` key from keyboard and switch insert mode to command-line mode.

+### How to learn vim?

+There are an infinite number of commands in vim :) but you don't need to learn them all when you start working with it.
+As you go further in vim, you'll find new commands one by one based on your needs.
+So the best way of learning vim is to just **use it** every day.

+But if you are qiute new to vim, start with vimtutor.
+Simply type `vimtutor` command in your terminal.
+This is a good way to start working with vim.

 # 3) Permissions